stellargenerations/InvisiBuilder/content/articles/monitizing-your-directory.md

 - More stable than ads if you can retain clients: "If you can retain those clients... it's more stable than display ads, which might be a little bit more volatile."
 (11:44–12:08)
 - Pricing can be lucrative in the right niche: "With healthcare, you could probably charge $100 a month for a featured listing... it can add up very quickly."
 (11:17–11:26)

-**Opinion:** *This method is a sweet spot for introverts who don't mind a bit of email outreach but want to avoid constant sales calls.
+**Invisibuilder's perspective:** *This method is a sweet spot for introverts who don't mind a bit of email outreach but want to avoid constant sales calls.
 Automating the purchase process (e.g., self-service portals) can further reduce friction.*

 ---